 The Portable Workhorse

 I love a good useful gift, and this insulated mug happens to be both functional and beautiful.
+I’m not commuting at the moment, but I am trying my best to prevent my coffee from getting cold during the morning rush of home school and work.
 The pretty, double-walled ceramic tumbler from Acera will not only keep your cup of joe warm, but the tourmaline lining’s charged negative ions apparently help purify whatever liquid’s inside.
 The ceramic wall is a bonus for those who like acidic coffee, tea, and citrus water.

 Double-Walled Ceramic To-Go Tumbler, $64 on Food52